Gabriel Hjertstedt

 Gabriel Hjertstedt (born 5 December 1971) is a Swedish professional golfer.
 In 1997, he became the first Swede to win on the U.S.-based PGA Tour.

 Early life and amateur career

 Hjertstedt was born in Umeå, Sweden.
 His family relocated to Australia when he was eleven and he learned to play golf there.
 He joined the Swedish National Team and won bronze at the 1989 European Boys' Team Championship with Max Anglert, Pierre Fulke, Klas Eriksson and Rikard Strångert, shooting 69-69 in the stroke play, five strokes ahead of Massimo Florioli in second.

 Hjertstedt was part of the Swedish team winning the 1990 Eisenhower Trophy in Christchurch, New Zealand with Klas Eriksson, Mathias Grönberg and Per Nyman, registering the tournament's second lowest individual score behind Grönberg.
-His team finished a total of 13 stokes ahead of the United States team that included David Duval and Phil Mickelson in second place.
+His team finished a total of 13 strokes ahead of the United States team that included David Duval and Phil Mickelson in second place.